-To learn more about our admissions and program requirements, visit our catalog program pages below.
+To learn more about our admissions and program requirements, visit our program pages below.

 Doctoral students must maintain continuous enrollment.
-Review the academic calendar to ensure you apply for graduation on time and schedule your defense and other appointments accordingly.
+Review SLU's academic calendar to ensure you apply for graduation on time and schedule your defense and other appointments accordingly.

 - Meet with your adviser

-- Complete annual student review (January for new fall students; May for all other students)
+- Complete annual student review (January for new summer & fall students; May for all other students)

 - Submit your proposed Ph.D. program of study